Hāwera: Pre-European history

 The Māori-language name Hāwera means "burnt place"; it arose as a result of fighting between two local sub-tribes, which culminated in the setting ablaze of the sleeping whare (house) of the tribe under attack.
 An older Māori name was Tau-patatē, referring to the patatē or seven-finger tree Schefflera digitata.
 Spelled "Hawera" for most of its European history, a macron was added to the official name by the New Zealand Geographic Board in June 2019.

 European settlement

 The town's name meaning "burnt place" became apt when the town suffered extensive blazes in 1884, 1888, and 1912.

 For this reason a large water tower was built in the centre of town to increase water pressure; and this became one of Taranaki's best-known landmarks (appearing, for example, on the cover of the 1974 telephone directory).
-After falling into disrepair the tower was closed to the public in 2001, but after an extensive restoration program it opened again in 2004.
+After falling into disrepair the tower was closed to the public in 2001, but after an extensive restoration programme it opened again in 2004.